jmtaverne/Artificial-Intelligence-and-Machine-Leanring-Projects/Readme.md

 ## 4 - Image Classification:
 ##### Within this Project you are going to build an image classification model using Keras running on Tensorflow.
+More information about Keras can be found at: https://keras.io.

 ## 5 - Machine Translation:
 ##### Within this Project you are going to build a Sequence2Sequence Deep Learning Model using PyTorch.
+More information about PyTorch can be found at: https://pytorch.org.